openedx-unsupported/configuration/README.md

 * `Group`: `edxapp_prod`
 * `Group`: `edxapp_some_other_environment`

-Additional tags can be added to instances but they shouldn't be required for deployement or configuration.
+Additional tags can be added to AWS resources in the stack but they should not be made necessary deployment or configuration.

 ## Ansible